vishaldhaduk9986/vishaldhaduk9986/README.md

 ### Hi guys👋
 Vishal Dhaduk here, a passionate Mobile Application Developer from india.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the user experience, product architecture, and code quality of the things I build.

-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source., many thanks !.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source, many thanks !.

 <!--
 <p>